Who said you can’t build muscle and get lean on a vegan diet?

 How has your transformation changed your life outside the gym – at work, at home, in general life?

 People have noticed that I’m back in the groove and a lot of guys at the gym have commented on my condition which is great as it’s been a while since I felt like I’m in good shape.

-Are you proud of what you accomplished with your last New Year’s resolution and what’s this year’s aim?
+Are you proud of what you accomplished with your 2017 New Year resolution and what’s this year’s aim?

 Next on the list is to start a blog for other entrepreneurs who are struggling with fitness and maybe looking at adopting a plant-based lifestyle as it so difficult to find the right information.